 DOUBLE BED 1008

 The bed comes is three parts consisting of a headboard, mattress, the base fitted with metal frame with short legs.
-The beds and headboard come in various colours.
+The beds and headboard come in various colours, red, light green, purple and light blue.

 BEDROOM STOOL 1011